 Under a comprehensive insurance plan, yes!

 Colorado and Texas do not require comprehensive insurance, but it’s a great plan to include in your monthly premiums.
-If you live in Texas, Colorado, or Florida you know hailstorms happen every year.
+If you live in Texas, Colorado, Florida, or Tennessee, you know hailstorms happen every year.

 Comprehensive insurance is your protection against mother nature’s fury.